kamatumesh/demo-project/README.md

 # demo-project
-This is demo of Git &amp; Github class
+This is demo of Git &amp; Github class.